rodneyshupe/Cookbook/Recipes/Entrees/Misc/DanDanNoodles.rst

 Hot, spicy, and satisfying, this streamlined version of the classic Sichuan dish will take the chill off any evening.
-It's traditionally made with fresh noodles; but by cooking dried spaghetti right in the sauce, the flavors meld into some cross between a pasta casserole and a Chinese classic.
+It's traditionally made with fresh noodles; but by cooking dried spaghetti right in the sauce, the flavours meld into some cross between a pasta casserole and a Chinese classic.
 Have lots of beer on hand!

 Equipment